Climate change is a children’s issue

+Children, particularly the poorest, are the most vulnerable to the effects of climate change.
 From natural disasters to the creeping impacts of rising sea levels and changing rain fall patterns, climate change threatens children’s most basic rights, including their health, access to food and water, education – even their survival.